Background to the use case

 Next, I suggested that participants map out their current teams, working in groups to share their views on the place of different teams.
 To do this, I briefly explained the map using a 2x2 version of the map (showing only no team/team and outputs/outcomes) and then went into a finer level of detail with the map of the 16 archetypes in a 4x4 matrix.

-The people present were only managers.
+The only people present were managers.
 Developers were not present.
 So we clarified the objective, which was to generate ideas for improvement.
 As many people were absent, I didn't want participants to commit to action plans involving those who were not present.

 The sub-groups raised subtle questions about the granularity of the definition of "Products".
 On the one hand, talking about "Products" that are too small (SEPA Transfer; IP Transfer; Large Amounts Transfer...) leads to very local optimization; makes us lose sight of the global vision; leads to the accumulation of work lists, queues, the need for a layer of coordination and priority arbitration...
 On the other hand, talking about "Products" that are too big (the Bank) becomes too abstract and makes employees lose touch with reality.